 Job Hunting Tips for the New Year

-With the new year fast approaching, exciting new job opportunities are just over the horizon.
-Here are a few more tips to assist you in your job hunt!
+Here are a few handy tips to assist you with your 2020 job hunt!

 1. Research and prepare to the best of your abilities